María Elvira Salazar: Healthcare

-Israel
+Immigration

+Salazar sponsored the Dignity Act, a comprehensive immigration reform bill.
+She is an original cosponsor of the American Families United Act.

+Foreign policy and views on socialism

 Salazar is a supporter of Israel.
+Salazar criticized President Barack Obama's policy of engagement with Cuba, saying that she would support lifting the U.S. trade embargo against Cuba only once there is democracy in Cuba.

+On January 13, 2023, Salazar reintroduced the FORCE Act, which "stops President Biden from normalizing relations with Cuba unless freedom and democracy are restored on the island".
+She said that democratic socialism means "misery, oppression and exile".

+Salazar is considered an ally of Argentine President Javier Milei, the sole member of Congress to attend his inauguration, which was done at the invitation of the Argentine government.
+She argued that Argentina "is going to set the course and point of reference for the rest of Latin America as to the way that a country should be governed".

 LGBTQ rights

 On February 25, 2021, Salazar voted against the Equality Act, a bill that would prohibit discrimination based on gender identity and sexual orientation by amending the Civil Rights Act of 1964 and the Fair Housing Act to explicitly include new protections.
 Salazar said the bill "missed the mark by removing religious freedom protections."

 In 2021, Salazar co-sponsored the Fairness for All Act, the Republican alternative to the Equality Act.
 The bill would prohibit discrimination on the basis of sex, sexual orientation, and gender identity, and protect the free exercise of religion.

 In 2022, Salazar was one of six Republicans to vote for the Global Respect Act, which imposes sanctions on foreign persons responsible for violations of the internationally recognized human rights of lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI) people, and for other purposes.

-On July 19, 2022, Salazar and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
-On December 8, 2022, she voted against the final passage of the Respect for Marriage Act.

-Socialism

-Salazar criticized President Obama's policy of engagement with Cuba, saying that she would support lifting the U.S. trade embargo against Cuba only once there is democracy in Cuba.
-She said that democratic socialism means "misery, oppression and exile".

-On January 13, 2023, Salazar reintroduced the FORCE Act, which "stops President Biden from normalizing relations with Cuba unless freedom and democracy are restored on the island".